Check Identical Tree

 - Base Case 1 (Both NULL): If both

-but the other is not, it means their structures don’t match at this point.
-Returnfalse
+root1orroot2isNULLbut the other is not, it means their structures don’t match at this point.
+Returnfalse. - Recursive Calls:

 - Recursively call